Scoring Your Credit - How's Your Credit Score

-Lenders want to ensure that allowing you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-You can get approved for a mortgage loan with a lower score, but the interest accumulated over time could be more than double that of someone having a superior FICO score.
+Lenders want to ensure that giving you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+You can get approved for a loan with a lower score, but the interest paid over time could be more than double that of an individual having a better FICO score.

-We're used to working with all levels of credit history.
-Contact us and we can help you get on the right track to the home of your dreams.
+Improving your credit is the first step in buying a home.
+Call us at 512-834-1600 and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get it?
-Building your FICO score takes time.
-It can be hard to make a large-scale change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+You want a stronger score, but how do you get there?
+Improving your FICO score takes time.
+It can be rare to make a large-scale change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+You'll improve your credit score by using these pointers:

 - Correct your credit report.
-If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you find mistakes on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have all of your debt sitting on one card.
+- Spread your debt around.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt transferred to one card.

-- Retail cards and gas station cards.
-For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
-You must always avoid maintaining a large balance for too long because these types of cards usually have a surprising interest rate.
+- Apply for gas station cards or chain store credit.
+For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to improve credit, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always avoid maintaining a large balance for more than a couple of billing cycles because these types of cards normally have a larger interest rate.

 - Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
 But, make sure you pay them off in one or two payments.

-Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of John Horton Realty, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the ways you can build up your credit score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of John Horton Realty, the loan application process can be a stress-free experience so you, too, can become a homeowner.